MAT1001 Differential Calculus: Lecture Notes

 \begin{align*} \frac {\ud f}{\ud x} &=\frac {\ud }{\ud x}\left (p(x)g(x)\right )\\ &=p(x)\frac {\ud g}{\ud x}+g(x)\frac {\ud p}{\ud x}\\ &=p(x)\frac {\ud }{\ud x}\left (q^{-1}\right )+\frac {1}{q(x)}\frac {\ud p}{\ud x}\\ &=-p(x)q^{-2}\frac {\ud q}{\ud x}+\frac {1}{q(x)}\frac {\ud p}{\ud x}\\ &=\frac {1}{q^{2}}\left (q(x)\frac {\ud p}{\ud x}-p(x)\frac {\ud q}{\ud x}\right ). \end{align*}

-• Mathematical Diversion 11.1.
+• Mathematical Diversion 12.1.
 Note that in the above calculation we have used the chain rule, \(\left ((f\circ g)(x)\right )'=f'(g(x))g'(x)\), which we did not discuss until after we had introduced the quotient rule.
 Also, note that if we were mathematicians we would need to carefully think about when \(p(x)/q(x)\) is differentiable, and implementing the product rule does not need that, it just gives that \(p(x)(q(x))^{-1}\) is differentiable if \(p(x)\) and \((q(x))^{-1}\) is.
 This is why for mathematicians, they would prove the quotient rule using differentiation from first principles, or using logarithmic differentiation.
-The interested reader should have a look at the Proof of various derivative properties section of [Dawkins, 2025a] to see the proof in this way.
+The interested reader should have a look at the proof of various derivative properties section of [Dawkins, 2025b] to see the proof in this way.

-Next, following [Dawkins, 2025a], we prove the chain rule as follows: let \(y=f(u), u=g(x)\) then we know that
+Next, following [Dawkins, 2025b], we prove the chain rule as follows: let \(y=f(u), u=g(x)\) then we know that

 \begin{equation*} \frac {\ud u}{\ud x}=\lim _{h\to 0}\frac {u(x+h)-u(x)}{h}, \end{equation*}